Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Proposed Target Search

 Another important observation is that, when a target person is interacting with an observer, the observer can also be present in the first-person video recorded by the target.
 Namely, at least one of two people is expected to be seen in the other video if they are interacting with each other.
 Therefore, we define the affinity between two videos, $A(\mathcal{V}_p, \mathcal{V}_q)$, as follows:

-This symmetric affinity can indeed work better than the asymmetric targetness defined in Eq.~(\ref{eq:aff1}), as will be demonstrated in experiments.
-We also show in the experiments that this affinity can be further applied to cluster groups of interactions from a collection of videos.
+This symmetric affinity can indeed work better than the asymmetric targetness defined in Eq.~(\ref{eq:aff1}), as will be demonstrated in our experiments.
+We also show in the experiments that this affinity can be further applied to find groups of videos recording the same social interaction from a collection of first-person videos.